Hadrian's Library

 Present day

-Although Hadrian’s Library is not very well preserved, you can easily get an idea of how grandiose the building was when it was raised and the amount of papyrus that were donated to the Library.
+Although Hadrian’s Library is not very well preserved, you can easily get an idea of how grandiose the building was when it was built and the amount of papyrus that were donated to the Library.

 The Ancient Athens combined ticket which is for the Acropolis and its landmarks, also includes the Library of Hadrian.
 Even though not much of the building survives, the visit is still worthwhile.